 To apply for funding from the Board of Water resources, click the link below and follow the instructions listed on the application.
-To ensure we are able to process your request in a timely fashion, please adhere to the meeting schedule and application deadlines outlined below.
+To ensure we are able to process your request in a timely fashion, please follow the meeting schedule and application deadlines outlined below.

 |Board Meeting Date||Application Deadline|